andreas-wilm/microsoft-roadshow-hongkong-09-2019/workshop.md

 - Set up your Azure account
 - Create a resource group
-- Create an Azure Storage account
-- Create a Genomics account
 - Spin up a Data Science VM
+- Create an Azure Storage and an MS Genomics account
 - Copy FastQ files into the storage account
 - Submit an MS Genomics job for variant calling
 - Download the VCF file